cloudfoundry-attic/vcap-tests/README.md

 # vcap-tests has moved

-This repository held the old system tests for Cloud Foundry.
+This repository held the legacy system tests for Cloud Foundry.

 If you are looking for the current system tests for Cloud Foundry, see [vcap-yeti](https://github.com/cloudfoundry/vcap-yeti).